 We’ve broken down each component of the Closing Disclosure below.

-- Loan Amount: This is the amount you plan to borrow after you subtract the down payment and add any fees or costs rolled into your loan.
-If this amount has increased from your loan estimate, you’ll want to find out why.
+- Loan amount: This is the total amount you plan to borrow after you subtract the down payment and add any fees or costs rolled into your loan.
+If this amount has increased from your Loan Estimate and you aren’t sure why, ask your lender.

-- Interest Rate: The interest rate is the fee you pay to your lender for borrowing money.
-Your interest rate is a percentage of the loan amount that you pay annually as interest for borrowing money, and it’s included in your monthly mortgage payments.
-Your interest rate shouldn’t change from what’s on your Loan Estimate if you’ve locked your rate.
+- Interest rate: The interest rate is the fee you pay for borrowing money.
+Your interest rate represents a percentage of the loan amount that you pay annually as interest for borrowing money, and it’s included in your monthly mortgage payments.
+Your interest rate shouldn’t change from what’s on your Loan Estimate if you’ve locked in your rate.

-- Monthly Principal And Interest: Here, you’ll see the interest and principal loan amount you’ll pay for each month.
-Note that if your monthly payment includes mortgage insuranceor escrow payments, those will not be included here.
+- Monthly principal and interest: Here, you’ll see the interest and principal you’ll pay.
+Note that if your monthly payment includes mortgage insurance or escrow payments, those will not be included here.

-- Balloon Payment: Not every mortgage has a balloon payment, but you’ll want to take note if yours does.
-This is a larger-than-normal, one-time payment that is due at the end of the loan.
+- Balloon payment: This is a one-time payment that is due at the end of the loan.
 If you have a mortgage that requires a balloon payment, your payments are typically lower during the years leading up to when the one-time payment comes due.
 It can be risky because you may owe a large amount at the end of the loan.
 Rocket Mortgage doesn’t offer mortgages that have a balloon payment.

-Estimated Total Monthly Payment: This is the amount you’ll pay each month, including the principal, interest, mortgage insurance and escrow amount.
-An escrow account is used by your lender as a way to store your property tax bills and homeowners insurance premiums.
+- Estimated total monthly payment: This is the amount you’ll pay each month, including the principal, interest, mortgage insurance and escrow amount.
+An escrow account is used by your lender as a way to pay your property tax bills and homeowners insurance premiums.

 Not all mortgages have an escrow account, but if you’ve chosen to have one, your estimated monthly payments will show up here.
-If anything in this section is vastly different than what was stated in the loan estimate, ask your lender why.
+If anything in this section is vastly different from what was stated in the Loan Estimate, ask your lender why.
 It's important to make sure that you can afford the estimated total monthly payments throughout the entire term of your mortgage.

-Estimated Taxes, Insurance And Assessments: Here you’ll see certain fees that aren’t escrowed.
-You may choose not to escrow your taxes and insurance, and if so, they’re laid out in this section of the document.
+- Estimated taxes, insurance and assessments: You may choose not to escrow your taxes and insurance.
+If so, they’re laid out in this section of the document.
 Items not in escrow may include property taxes, homeowners insurance and homeowners association dues.
 Be sure you budget for these costs throughout the year.

 Costs At Closing